Inspections and Surveys

 National GP patient survey full findings

 The GP patient survey asks patients to feedback on their experience with their GP.
-Nationally, 2 million people were surveyed, including 262 Peninsula Practice patients (of whom 118 returned the survey).
+Nationally, over 2.5 million people were surveyed, including 262 Peninsula Practice patients (of whom 126 returned the survey).

 Please click on the image to the left for the link to the full findings on the survey website.

-Below we have presented our summary of the result.
-Again, please click on the image to download a full-size version.
+Below we have presented our summary of the results.

 National GP patient survey summary